-It’s officially the first day of summer!
+It’s officially the first day of the hottest season of the year, so here are our top 4 safety tips for summer!
 Today, June 21st, marks the summer solstice of 2018.
 For those of us living in Earth’s Northern Hemisphere, this is officially the longest day of the year.

 In today’s post, we’ll learn a bit about this annual cosmic event.
-After that, to kick off the summer, we’ll share some of our favorite tips for staying safer by the water.
+After that, to kick off the summer, we’ll share some of our favorite safety tips for summer.
+They’ll help everyone stay safer by the water.

 What Exactly is the Summer Solstice?

 Let’s start with a bit of simple science.
 The earth doesn’t stand straight up on its axis.
 It’s actually slightly tilted as it orbits around the sun.
 Because of this tilt, certain spots on the planet receive more sunlight at given times during the year.
 When an area is hit with less sunlight, it becomes colder.
 When struck more directly, it warms up.
 In short, this is why we have the seasons of winter, spring, summer and autumn.

 The summer solstice represents the exact moment when the North Pole is angled closest to the sun.
 Contrary to popular belief, we aren’t actually closer to the sun during this time.
 In fact, it’s quite the opposite situation.
 During the summer, the Earth is actually furthest from the sun.
 It’s the angle of our axis that makes the difference.

 The summer solstice marks the official start of the summer season.
 Today will be the longest day and the shortest night of the year for 88 percent of the globe.
 If you’d like to learn more about this phenomenon, here’s an excellent article that explains it on Space.com.